-As the area’s two largest cities, Vancouver and Seattle form the backbone of any Pacific Northwest itinerary.
+Vancouver and Seattle, the area’s two largest cities, form the backbone of any Pacific Northwest itinerary.

-The bus is the most affordable way to travel between these cities, and it also offers the largest amount of daily departures giving you time flexibility.
+The bus is the most affordable way to travel between these cities, and it also offers the largest number of daily departures, giving you time flexibility.

 The Seattle to Vancouver Bus Experience